- 125g butter

 Bake for 45-55 mins, rotating the tin halfway through so it bakes evenly.
 Keep an eye on it in the later stages as (depending on your marmalade) there may be a tendency for the top to scorch.
+After about 30 mins, cover loosely with foil.
 If it starts to get a little dark, tent loosely with a sheet of foil.

 The cake is cooked when the centre is firm when gently touched, and a skewer inserted in the centre comes out with a very few crumbs attached, like a brownie.